Skip to content

 Neurology trials tend to run long.
 Endpoints are often patient-reported, clinician-rated, or both.
 Safety signals — suicidality, seizure, QT changes, cognition — require specific handling and defined reporting.
 And where a program crosses into neuromodulation devices, the regulatory surface area expands again.
 Asthra drafts the heavy-lift sections across all of these document types; writers retain every clinical and regulatory call.

-Where Asthra changes the shape of the work
+Where Asthra changes the shape of the work.

 Long follow-up periods stretch the CSR timeline